...

 Amicus Appointments

 The Court will appoint an Amicus Attorney in appropriate circumstances.
-Any attorney interested in being appointed as an Amicus or Ad Litem should tender to the Court a resume and two business cards.
+Additionally, any attorney interested in being appointed as an Amicus or Ad Litem should submit a resume and two business cards to the Court.
+This process ensures that the Court has all the necessary information to make an informed decision.

 Child Interviews